 Thanks to all the local volunteers who contributed to the event during a challenging year, your knowledge, survey skills, and continued participation to the event made this survey a reality.
-Thank you to all crew leaders, Mason London, Melissa Reneski, Vimal Golding, Jeff Borum, Darren Ward, Ali Singh, and John Deibner-Hanson, for leading their small teams in safely collecting the fish observations.
+Thank you to all crew leaders, Patrick Kohl, Kerry McNamee, Adam Mohr, Amanda Piscitelli, Jeff Abrams, Doug Parkinson, John Deibner-Hanson, Sarah Burstein, Sam Rizza, Nick Van Vleet, Ali Singh, Will Boucher, Jon Guczek, and Dan Ehresman for leading their small teams in safely collecting the fish observations.

 Thank you to Sam Mosey, Rock Creek Ranch caretaker, for hosting us at Rock Creek Ranch, home of Smith River Alliance, and maintaining a safe and sanitized environment.
-We thank Patty McCleary who continually reviewed COVID safety procedures and provided guidance to ensure this event could be safely conducted, this event would not be possible without you!
+We thank the Smith River Alliance staff who provided (COVID safety) guidance to ensure this event could be safely conducted, the Fish Count is grateful for the comforts and rejuvenation all find at Rock Creek Ranch.